xuy/pyipopt/README.md

 ### Install

+Edit the setup.cfg file to reflect the configuration of your system, then do

+	$ python setup.py build
+	$ python setup.py install

+You might need to process with superuser privilege if you want to copy files to a system-wide python installation.

+### Obsolete Approach

+Edit makefile, and use

 	$ make pyipopt
 	$ make install

-You might need to process with superuser privilege to install.

 ### Note